Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Results

 \subsection{Sources of unobserved heterogeneity: Abortions, unwanted pregnancies and other risky behavior}

-A natural question that arises from our estimation results is what factors are captured by the profiles of unobserved mental health risk.
-While there may be several answers to this question, one potential explanation is that the estimated profiles proxy risky behaviors that are common among young women.
-Here, this behavior is most likely unprotected sexual activity.
-Besides, the estimated profiles may also capture other risky health behaviors that are correlated with risky sexual behavior, such as drug- and alcohol abuse \citep{cawley2011economics}.
-If this were the case, adding such behaviors to our specifications would affect the estimated association between abortion and mental health.
-Alternatively, these trajectories could represent choice processes among different types of behaviors.
-In that case, observable risky behaviors would be outcomes of a similar choice process.
-This would imply that (1) the association of abortion and mental health should be robust to the inclusion of other risky behaviors; (2) the GFE coefficient estimate for abortions should be unaffected, but the estimates for other behaviors should behave similarly as for abortions; (3) other risky behaviors should be contemporaneously associated with the estimated profiles of unobserved heterogeneity.
-In the following section, we investigate how several other observed risky health behaviors are related to abortions and mental health, and to what extent they contribute to the estimated group-specific time-varying unobserved heterogeneity.
+A natural question is what factors are captured by profiles of unobserved mental health risk.
+While there may be several answers, one explanation is that the estimated profiles proxy common risky behaviors among young women.
+This includes unprotected sexual activity but also other risky behaviors such as drug- and alcohol consumption \citep{cawley2011economics}.
+In this case, controlling for such \emph{observed} behaviors would alter the estimated association between abortion and mental health.
+Alternatively, the profiles might absorb choice processes underlying different behaviors.
+In that case, observed risky behavior would result from a similar decision process.
+It would imply that (1) the association of abortion and mental health is robust to controlling for other risky behaviors; (2) the GFE estimate for abortion is unaffected, but estimates for other behaviors behave similarly to that for abortion; (3) other risky behaviors are contemporaneously correlated with the estimated unobserved heterogeneity profiles.
+We now assess how other risky behaviors are related to abortions, mental health, and the estimated unobserved heterogeneity profiles.